Get,

 What is Vrikshasana?

 Vrikshasana is a standing pose.
 The name is derived from the word ‘Vṛkṣa’ meaning tree.
 So, it is also called the ‘Tree pose’.
 This asana is named so that the final posture looks like the shape of a tree.3 It helps us achieve peace of mind and benefits those who are facing problems such as anxiety and depression.
 It increases concentration, immunity, and stamina.
 Moreover, it helps to build self-esteem and self-confidence.
-It has a calming and relaxing effect and stretches the body head to toe.
+It has a calming and relaxing effect and stretches the body from head to toe.

 Vrikshasana is one yoga posture underrated and not well-known for people with diabetes!
 People with diabetes are prone to altered body orientation due to neuropathy.
 Regular practice of Vrikshasana is believed to build balance and coordination among these people.